FluentU Review : Details, Features and What Real Users Have to Say

 Jesse also created a video version of the FluentU review.
 In this video, he addresses the question everyone thinks about when they sign up for a new program: Is this going to be worth it?

-In his review, Ben explains the pros of FluentU (his favorite being the cultural experience) and the parts he’s less crazy about.
-An added bonus: He lists additional resources that complement FluentU, such as language partners, reading material and writing exercises.
+In her review at French Together, she explains the pros of FluentU (her favorite being the cultural experience) and the parts she’s less crazy about.
+An added bonus: She lists additional resources that complement FluentU, such as language partners, reading material and writing exercises.

-Lindsay has taught languages in brick-and-mortar schools, via Skype and over the internet.
+Lindsay has taught languages in brick-and-mortar schools, via Skype and Zoom and over the internet.
 It’ll be hard to find anyone more enthusiastic about languages!

 Lindsay loves that FluentU meets you where you are in your language journey.
 You can choose your desired level and even mark which words you already know or need more help with.
 She thinks this keeps users motivated because intermediate or advanced learners don’t have to work their way through super simple material.